sverweij/dependency-cruiser/doc/cli.md

 regular dependency-cruiser you want to ignore them for now and to only focus on new ones.

-> Shortcut for `depcruise -c -T baseline -f .dependency-cruiser-known-violations.json`
+> Shortcut for `dependency-cruiser -c -T baseline -f .dependency-cruiser-known-violations.json`
 > which might be a bit of an elaborate incantation for generating a list
 > of known violations.